 Why was the roll-out of J&J paused?

-On 13 April, the US medicines regulator, the Food and Drug Administration (FDA), along with the American government’s Centers for Disease Control (CDC), recommended that the use of the J&J jab be paused.
+On 13 April, the US medicines regulator, the Food and Drug Administration (FDA), along with the American government’s Centres for Disease Control (CDC), recommended that the use of the J&J jab be paused.
 This came after six vaccinated women aged 18 to 48 (out of a total of about seven-million vaccinated women and men) developed a rare type of blood clot alongside a condition that lowered their blood platelet levels.
 Platelets are blood cells that help with forming clots, the US nonprofit the Mayo Clinic explains.

 On 23 April the FDA and CDC reported that blood clot cases had increased to 15 by the time that about eight-million people had been vaccinated and three of the affected people had died.
 The age group of the women who had developed blood clots had also widened from 18 to 59.